-Strength and organization of the Army Forces and Air Force of France in May 1940
+Strength and organization of the Army Forces and Air Force of France at the beginning of the Western Campaign in May 1940.

 On 10 May 1940 the German offensive began by outflanking the Maginot Line in an advance through the Ardennes region, a move totally unexpected by the Allies.
 Once knocked off-balance France never recovered and despite brave and sometimes effective counter-attacks, German tactics, troop training, morale and much military equipment proved decisively superior.
 After a campaign lasting less than two months France was forced to sue for peace and an armistice was signed on 22 June 1940.